garysheng/faithwalk-os/principles/listen-to-heavenly-music.md

 ## My Transformation Through Christian Music

 I haven't been a Christian that long, so listening to Christian music was new territory for me.
-One of my most important experiences was watching Kanye West's Sunday Service in 2021—being part of a massive gathering of people worshipping the divine through music.
+One of my most important experiences was watching Kanye West's Sunday Service in 2021 on YouTube.
+Watching the dozens of gospel singers worshipping the divine through music forced me to open up to the Lord.

+"None of this is an accident," I started to realize.

 Gospel music, especially Baptist traditions, carries authentic spiritual power.
 I've become a fan of beautiful worship music, Christian rock like Hillsong, and Christian-inspired ambient music.